clemzouuu/window-tracker/README.md

 # window-tracker
 window tracker made with react.
+The window size trackers refreshes as you set a new window width.
 This project uses useEffect and memory leak.
 I learned how to use a removeEventListner function to avoid memory leak.